 Low Cost Energy saving measures by Mim Saxl of Low Carbon West Oxford

 Local elections 2021 – questionnaire for candidates on environmental issues

 To help voters compare candidates in the 2021 local elections, we drew up a list of 12 questions covering a variety of environmental issues.

 Responses have been published through our Local Elections 2021 page.

-We have teamed up to host a series of Spring Workshops, designed to help us as individuals and communities take action to combat the climate crisis.
-Topics include tree care, waste, food and home energy/ retrofit.
-You can find out more here.
+In 2021 we teamed up to host a series of Spring Workshops, designed to help us as individuals and communities take action to combat the climate crisis.
+Topics included tree care, waste, food and home energy/ retrofit.
+You can find out more and access recordings and slides of the workshops here.